-The Millstein Center is launching a new network to bring together board and committee chairs in a peer-to-peer setting to discuss the challenges and opportunities they face, with a particular focus on concerns relevant to chairs of nominating and governance committees (“Nom-Gov Chairs”).
+In 2019, the Millstein Center launched a new network to bring together board and committee chairs in an intimate, regional peer-to-peer setting to discuss the challenges and opportunities they face, with a particular focus on concerns relevant to chairs of nominating and governance committees (“Nom-Gov Chairs”).

 As the need for stronger boards (and therefore stronger, more engaged directors) grows, board and committee chairs have a critical leadership role to play.